nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-13.md

 ### The Mines

-1. Withdraw the Gold Pickaxe from the Chest.
+1. Withdraw items from the Chest that you need for your descent.
 2. Continue your descent while keeping the Furnaces smelting as often as reasonable.
 3. Mine until 1:50 am.
 4. Deposit your entire inventory into the Chest.
 Withdraw the following: